-We assess the recoverability of our long-lived assets, which include property and equipment and intangible assets, by determining whether the carrying value of such assets can be recovered through the sum of the undiscounted future cash flows generated from the use and eventual disposition of the asset.
+We assess the recoverability of our long-lived assets, which include property and equipment and definite-lived intangible assets, by determining whether the carrying value of such assets can be recovered through the sum of the undiscounted future cash flows generated from the use and eventual disposition of the asset.
 If indicators of impairment exist, we measure the amount of such impairment by comparing the carrying value of the assets to the fair value of these assets, which is generally determined based on the present value of the expected future cash flows associated with the use of the assets.
+Expected future cash flows reflect our assumptions about selling prices, volumes, costs and market conditions over a reasonable period of time.